Risk Disclosures and Disclaimers

 5.6 No Offer or Solicitation

 NOTHING ON THIS PLATFORM CONSTITUTES AN OFFER TO SELL, A SOLICITATION OF AN OFFER TO BUY, OR A RECOMMENDATION OF ANY SECURITY, FINANCIAL INSTRUMENT, OR INVESTMENT PRODUCT.
-THE PLATFORM DOES NOT FACILITATE SECURITIES OFFERINGS.
-THE COMPANY DOES NOT PROVIDE INVESTMENT ADVISORY, BROKERAGE, OR DEALING SERVICES.
-NO REGULATORY AUTHORITY HAS REVIEWED, APPROVED, OR ENDORSED THE PLATFORM, ANY TOKEN, OR ANY CONTENT ON THE PLATFORM.
+NO REGULATORY AUTHORITY HAS REVIEWED, APPROVED, OR ENDORSED THE PLATFORM.
 ANY REPRESENTATION TO THE CONTRARY IS A CRIMINAL OFFENCE.

 6. Custody Model Disclosure